erikstacey/pywhiten/README.md

 Written by [Erik Stacey](https://www.erikstacey.com/)

-Last updated 10 Feb 2025.
-Please note that this package is **not actively developed or maintained** at this time.
+Last updated 12 Feb 2025.
+Please note that this package is **not  generally actively developed or maintained** at this time.
 You can still send me an email, but I might not have time to address your issue(s).

 # Installation